The goal of this guide is to help you become acquainted with any (or all!) of our Nexia line of DSP products.

 Each of these systems features network-friendly open architecture, allowing you to design the system that suits your particular needs.

 In order to communicate with your Nexia device, you will first need to download and install the Nexia software.
-This is freely available on our website, and can be found at the bottom of our Nexia downloads page.
+This is freely available on our website and can be found under Discontinued downloads.
 The current version is Nexia Software V3.3.

 (If your device was purchased prior to July, 2013, you will also want to download the most recent version of firmware, available at the same link.
 You can use the following instructions for Updating Firmware on an Audia/Nexia, but you may want to return to this guide after learning how to connect to your system.)

 The Nexia device will need to be powered on and connected to the same subnet as your computer in order for the two to communicate.
 The factory default IP address for a Nexia device is 192.168.1.101.
 Therefore, if the Nexia is brand new or has not been modified, you should be able to communicate with it by connecting your computer to the same network and setting the computer's IP address to 192.168.1.x (where x = any number 1-254, except 101).

 If you're unsure of your Nexia's IP address, you can use either of these two methods to discover it:

 Finding and Changing an Audia/Nexia IP Address via RS-232

 We also have a step by step guide to getting connected: Troubleshooting: Connecting to an Audia or Nexia